Mount Pocono, Pennsylvania

 Mount Pocono is a borough in Monroe County, Pennsylvania.
-It is located nearly centered in the southernmost county of five in the northeastern corner that are part of the Pocono Mountains.
-The borough serves as a local highway nexus, and sees a lot of tourist traffic making use of resources in the region.
+The borough serves as a local highway nexus, and sees much tourist traffic making use of resources in the region.
 As of the 2020 census, the borough population was 3,083 residents.

 Geography

 Mount Pocono is located at 41°7′23″N 75°21′34″W (41.123012, −75.359574), and is nearly centered in Monroe County—the most southerly and centered county of the five counties containing portions of the Pocono Mountains of Northeastern Pennsylvania.
-The region's valleys includes left bank tributaries of the Lehigh River in the southern half, and as the mountain ranges narrow closer to New York, are instead drained by left bank tributaries of the Susquehanna River.
+The region's valleys includes left bank tributaries of the Lehigh River in the southern half, and as the mountain ranges narrow closer to New York, they are instead drained by left bank tributaries of the Susquehanna River.
 To the east, all Poconos ridge lines drain into the Delaware River or right bank tributaries of the Delaware.

 According to the U.S. Census Bureau, the borough has a total area of 3.5 square miles (9.0 km2), all of it land.